 On the one end, I can “watch a video” in the corner of my computer screen while I check email, scroll Addictbook, and keep my streaks alive on Crackchat.
 That kind of “watching a video” isn't learning.
 (In fact, it's probably brain-damaging — but that's just the folksy-wisdom talking, not John Hattie.)

 On the other end of the “watching a video” spectrum, there is sitting with a cup of coffee and a notebook while watching John Green discuss imperialism.
 As he does this, you're taking careful notes, tracking his arguments and separating his main points from the details he uses to illustrate them and pausing as needed because the dude never stops for a breath.
 That kind of “watching a video” is learning, especially when you help it stick by quizzing yourself on your notes.

 If we want to help our students cultivate the five key beliefs, we've got to teach them what learning is, again and again and again.
 Just because we've explained it once, doesn't mean it's been taught.

-Note from Dave: Speaking of videos, I’m making an all-online, schedule-friendly, limited-enrollment PD course on the key beliefs right now.
-A central component of the course will be daily, 2-5 minute videos of actionable, classroom-oriented research on student motivation.
-So, you'll want to do more than just watch the video 🙂 If you’d like to get on the waitlist, sign up here.
+Note from Dave: Speaking of videos, I’ve made an all-online, schedule-friendly PD course on the key beliefs.
+A central component of the course is daily, 2-5 minute videos of actionable, classroom-oriented research on student motivation.
+So, you'll want to do more than just watch the video 🙂 If you’d like to register, do that here.